ExtraMile Arena: Bronco Gym

 The arena's predecessor on campus was Bronco Gymnasium, which opened in the mid-1950s, during the junior college era.
 Its last varsity basketball game was the regular season finale in 1982 on February 27, against rival Idaho, ranked ninth in the AP poll.
 Sold out two weeks in advance, the Saturday night game had a record attendance of 3,946; the capacity of the gym at the time was listed at 3,682.

 History

 Long in the planning stages, the architects were Cline, Smull, Hamill and Associates of Boise, selected in October 1978.
-Ground was broken for the arena in February 1980, directly north of the Bronco Gym.
+Ground was broken for the arena on February 19, 1980, directly north of the Bronco Gym.
 Construction displaced the tennis courts and the right field area of the baseball field, currently the site of the auxiliary gym on the west side of the arena.

 Eight tennis courts were rebuilt on the former baseball infield, west of the arena.
 The baseball field was not rebuilt as BSU dropped baseball as a varsity sport following the 1980 season.
 During their final season, the Broncos played home games at Borah Field (now Wigle Field) at Borah High School, 4 mi west of campus.